5 MIN READ

 Salt Index and the Potential for Seed and Seedling Injury

-Fertilizers contain salts that dissociate into ionic forms in water.
-When the salt concentration is high near the seed, the water within the roots can be pulled out which can result in plant desiccation.
+Fertilizers contain salts that dissociate into ionic forms in water resulting water within the roots being pulled out resulting in tissue desiccation, particularly under dry soil conditions.
 Under moist soil conditions, salts can diffuse away from the seed in the soil solution.
-Under dry soil conditions, minimal diffusion occurs causing the salts to remain near the seed and roots to potentially cause injury.
 Fertilizers vary in their salt effects, with some having greater effects than others.
 Pop-up starter fertilizers should be made from lower salt index forms.
 The rate of starter fertilizer that can be applied safely depends on the fertilizer’s salt index value, the distance between the seed and the fertilizer, and the soil texture.2

 Salt index is a function of the sum of the N, K, and S amounts in a fertilizer blend (N + K + 0.5 x S).
 Ammonium polyphosphate solutions (10-34-0) contain N in the plant useable ammonium (NH4) form.
 Urea fertilizer solutions (28-0-0 and 32-0-0) contain N in the ammonia (NH3) form, which can be released under soil conditions that are high pH, dry, and low in organic matter.
 If ammonia, a toxic gas, is in high enough concentration, plant cells can be killed.
 Ammonium thiosulfate (12-0-0-26) has a high salt index and is used in starter fertilizer to supply S. Fertilizers containing urea and the thiosulfate ion can pose the greatest injury risk to corn seedlings with in-furrow or pop-up placement.
 Generally, no more than 5 gallons/acre of 10-34-0 should be applied in-furrow with the seed.
 The greatest risk for in-furrow fertilizer injury can occur in sandy or light textured soil and when soil conditions are dry.2